 The blue and green beads used for decorating the fish tank in the image shown below gives it a unique appearance.

-Using an acrylic fish tank like the one shown in the tutorial would make it easier for you to move it from one place to the other, also minimizing the risk of breaking or bursting.
+Using an acrylic fish tank would make it easier for you to move it from one place to the other, also minimizing the risk of breaking or bursting.
 However, be careful while cleaning as it is vulnerable to scratches.
-The blue and red LEDs added to the fish tank give it a stunning visual impact.
+Blue and red LEDs added to a fish tank coffee table give it a stunning visual impact.

 The presence of the plastic aquatic life gives the aquarium an ever more charming look.